kausikimaddula/Follow-Along-ECOM/README.md

 # Milestone1

-This project refers to the implementation of an e-commerce application containing a structured front-end and a back-end;
-the front end is responsible for the user's interface and experiences, while back-end is engaged in business logics, operations with databases and APIs.
+This project refers to the implementation of an e-commerce application containing a structured front-end and a back-end; the front end is responsible for the user's interface and experiences, while back-end is engaged in business logics, operations with databases and APIs.

 # Milestone 2
 # Login Page - React & CSS

 ## Overview

-This project is a simple, modern login page made using *React.js* and *CSS*.
+This project is a simple, modern login page made using React.js and CSS.
 Features include:
 Email and Password input fields
 "Remember Me" checkbox
 "Forgot Password?" link